jasoneriksen/ds-frontend/README.md

 DataScience's Frontend Code Test
 ==================

-Jason Eriksen's solution for the DataScience at-home exercise for frontend developers.
+My solution for the DataScience at-home exercise for frontend developers.
 It runs from the local index.html file and uses React for views.
+To avoid the need for a local server instance, I moved the recipes.json file to a .js file included by the index page.

 ## Instructions